sebastienrousseau/shokunin/content/post.md

 ### Websites

-Building a website from scratch can be a daunting task, but our starter templates make it simple and straightforward.
+.class=\"display-1\"Building a website from scratch can be a daunting task, but our starter templates make it simple and straightforward.

 ![Nature shinning][00].class=\"img-fluid w-50 float-end p-5 mb-3\"